 We run one simulation where the entire planet is covered with land.
 We refer to this simulation as 193 "Lakeworld".
-Lakeworld has the same albedo as NorthlandBright ($\alpha{land} = 0.325$), but the bucket hydrology is modified to allow the land to form lakes over gridcells that receive precipitation when 195 the soil moisture bucket is already full.
-When the soil moisture is less than 150 mm, the same 196 rules governing terrestrial evaporation in NorthlandBright apply.
-However, the soil is allowed to 197 accumulate an infinite amount of water.
-When the soil moisture exceeds 150 mm, the same rules of 198 evaporation for fully saturated soils (which in these simulations are the same as the rules for open 199 water) apply.
-The lakes do not impact land albedo or heat capacity.
-Lastly, we run an aquaplanet simulation ("Aqua") with no land, where the whole planet is covered with a 20m deep mixed layer 201 slab ocean, with an albedo of $\alpha{ocean} = 0.25$.
-202 the all-land planet.
-The first four years of each simulation are discarded to allow for model spinup, after which time there is a global-mean drift in surface temperatures of less than 0.01 K/year in the Northland and Aqua simulations (figure S1).
+Lakeworld has the same albedo as NorthlandBright ( $\alpha{land} = 0.325$ ), but the bucket hydrology is modified to allow the land to form lakes over gridcells that receive precipitation when 195 the bucket is already full.
+When the soil moisture is less than 150 mm, the same rules governing 196 terrestrial evaporation in NorthlandBright apply.
+However, the soil is allowed to accumulate an 197 infinite amount of water.
+When the soil moisture exceeds 150 mm, the same rules of evaporation for fully saturated soils (which in these simulations are the same as the rules for open water) apply.
+199 The lakes do not impact land albedo or heat capacity.
+Lastly, we run an aquaplanet simulation ("Aqua") with no land, where the whole planet is covered with a 20m deep mixed layer slab ocean, with an albedo of $\alpha{ocean} = 0.25$ .
+202

+Most simulations were run for 20 years, though some Northland simulations were run for 50 years to check model drift, and Lakeworld was run for 80 years due to the unique water cycle of the all-land planet.
+The first four years of each simulation are discarded to allow for model spin-up, after which time there is a global-mean drift in surface temperatures of less than 0.01 K/year in the Northland and Aqua simulations (figure S1).
 Unless otherwise stated, the results presented here are taken from years 5-20 of the simulations (5-80 for Lakeworld).
 The Lakeworld simulation does not reach equilibrium in 80 years (figure S1), but this simulation is used to demonstrate the transient migration of water, rather than explored for its equilibrium climate.